 The Speaker is the guardian of the privileges of the House of Assembly and protects the rights of its members.
 Privilege is essential to the functioning of the Assembly, as it protects the Assembly and its members from interference by the executive and judicial branches of government.
 To fulfill their legislative functions, the Assembly and its members must remain independent.

 The Speaker represents the House of Assembly and has jurisdiction over all matters concerning Province House.
-He is the chair of the House of Assembly Management Commission, the body responsible for regulating services to members.
+She is the chair of the House of Assembly Management Commission, the body responsible for regulating services to members.

-The deputy Speaker is appointed from among the Members of the Legislative Assembly.
-When the Speaker is absent, the deputy Speaker takes the chair and performs all the duties of the Speaker.
+The Deputy Speaker is appointed from among the Members of the Legislative Assembly.
+When the Speaker is absent, the Deputy Speaker takes the chair and performs all the duties of the Speaker.

 The Deputy Speaker chairs the proceedings of the Committee of the Whole House.
-The deputy Speaker maintains order in the committee and rules on all questions of order.
+The Deputy Speaker maintains order in the committee and rules on all questions of order.
 These rulings may be appealed to the Speaker.

 1st Floor, Province House